-In this article an SME is defined as an enterprise with fewer than 250 persons employed.
 New statistics on enterprises have traditionally been produced by carrying out surveys.
 Microdata linking presents an innovative approach to obtaining new information on the economic performance of enterprises by linking different existing statistical sources at individual enterprise level (microdata level).
 This approach does not require new surveys to be carried out and thus does not increase the burden placed on enterprises.
-Due to statistical confidentiality issues it is not possible to publish microdata on the Eurostat website.
-However in the future Eurostat aims at publishing aggregated tables based on microdata analysis in its database.
+Eurostat will continue to publish results based on microdata analysis.

 Small and medium-sized enterprises (SMEs) are the backbone of Europe’s economy, providing the majority of all new jobs.
 The European Commission aims to promote entrepreneurship and improve the business environment for SMEs to allow them to realise their full potential in today’s global economy.
 The new Programme for the Competitiveness of Small and Medium-sized Enterprises (COSME) will run from 2014 to 2020, with a planned budget of EUR 2.5 billion.